marcusjoshm/microscopy-analysis-single-cell/README.md

 7. When satisfied with the ROI placement, click **OK** on the pop-up window

+> **Note:** If an acceptable ROI placement doesn't exist, draw an ROI anywhere and press `OK`.
+There will be options later to handle situations like this.

 8. A new window titled "**Evaluate Cell Grouping**" will appear with the message:
    ```
    Based on what you see in this image, do you want to: